 Utah Phillips performed “The Charge of Mother Jones” from his album Making Speech Free.
 Utah Phillips and Ani Difranco performed “The Most Dangerous Woman” from their album Fellow Workers.

 In his 2010 album, Abocurragh, Andy Irvine, Irish folksinger and songwriter performed “The Spirit of Mother Jones”.
+His performances of this track were the highlights at the 2012 and 2013 Spirit of Mother Jones festivals.

 Ed Pickford, the folksinger from Shiney Row in Co Durham has written and recorded “Mother Jones – No More Deaths for Dollars.”